-The island boasts of historic attractions, stunning views and is very upscale with many multi-million dollar homes.
-Charleston town proper, the beach and the airport are all within a 20-30 minute drive away.
+The island boasts historic attractions, and stunning views and is very upscale with many multi-million dollar homes.
+Charleston town proper, the beach, and the airport are all within a 20-30 minute drive away.
 The island has everything you need.
 Definitely one of the best places to live in Charleston, SC for young professionals and travel buffs.

 Charleston International Airport is only 12 minutes away from Daniel Island via I-526 W.

 Residents of Daniel Island are enjoying all the conveniences of modern living in a spectacular waterfront setting.
-The community offers a pedestrian-friendly downtown, historic neighborhoods and hundreds of acres of parks & green space.
-Definitely one of the good places to live in Charleston, SC.
-We’d be more than happy to assist you look at a variety of residential properties in Daniel Island.
+The community offers a pedestrian-friendly downtown, historic neighborhoods, and hundreds of acres of parks & green space.
+Definitely one of the best places to live in Charleston, SC.
+We’d be more than happy to assist you to look at a variety of residential properties in Daniel Island.
 Contact us NOW and let’s get rolling with your Daniel Island home search.

 The Volvo Car Open is a professional tennis tournament that takes place at the Family Circle Tennis Center.
 The tournament is officially referred to as the Charleston Open.